lizkavalski/codeChallenges-backend/README.md

  * `/random/challenge`-To view a random Code Challenges

  * `/random/challenge/:type`- To veiw a random Code challenge by `type`.

+ To use the route a person just has to take the __'link to the deploy server__ and place the desire route to the end of the link.

  To add to the database a person would have to clone this repo.
 Then in the `data.json` put the 6 parts of the challenges(a title, the problem, a visual, the algorthism, the pseudocode, and the type of challenge) in a JSON file format.
 The 'title' is what the challenge is called.
 While the 'problem' gives some details about the challenge, and start off as "Problem:..." for formating in the front-end.
 Also since visual and pseudocode are images they a string URL that will go to the location of the image.
 Then in the algorthism section the steps are in a array fromat which allow me to make them into bullets points in the fronr-end.Below is a example of what a 'new' challenge should look like in the database.